dmd-program/dmd-400-sp17/installation-art-or-design-intervention.md

 ## Example projects

   * Art or design installation proposal
-  * Organize design-based event or festival
+  * Organize and hold a design-based event or festival

 ## Production requirements